-The economy has slowed down due to coronavirus, but we at Upwardly Global are encouraging our immigrant and refugee job seekers to keep going.
+The economy has slowed down due to coronavirus, but at Upwardly Global we’re encouraging our job seekers to keep going.
 The logic is simple: The most secure jobs right now are in the professional sphere, and companies are still hiring.
 But where does one even start?
 Read on!

 Get the job search support you need.

 Searching and applying for jobs is hard even in the best of times.
 Luckily, Upwardly Global has a range of free options for immigrant and refugee professionals looking to get back to work:

 - Job Search Program for Immigrant and Refugee Professionals

 - Online Short Courses for the Public

 If you’re struggling with essentials like food and housing, it’ll be hard to focus on your professional job search.
 The following guides can help you find assistance:

 - Where can I find help during the pandemic?
 Government assistance FAQs